The Financial Technology Law Review: South Korea

-Under Korean laws, businesses related to financial investment products such as collective investment businesses are fundamentally regulated by the Financial Investment Services and Capital Markets Act (FSCMA), with regulations differing for each specific type of business.
+Under Korean law, businesses related to financial investment products such as brokerage, dealing, and collective investment businesses are in principle regulated by the Financial Investment Services and Capital Markets Act (FSCMA), with regulations differing for each specific type of business.

-The FSCMA regulates securities-type crowdfunding, and in order to conduct securities-type crowdfunding, registration needs to be made as an 'online small-sized investment broker' with the FSC in accordance with the FSCMA.
+The FSCMA regulates securities-type crowdfunding, and to conduct securities-type crowdfunding, registration needs to be made as an 'online small-sized investment broker' with the FSC in accordance with the FSCMA.

 Crowdfunding was introduced in 2016 for the financing of start-ups and venture businesses.
 There are, however, certain restrictions in the issuance of equity for crowdfunding under the FSCMA.
-Namely, a single company can raise funds up to 1.5 billion Korean won per year through crowdfunding.
-To raise funds that exceed 1.5 Korean billion won, conventional means of financing should be utilised.
-Moreover, under the FSCMA, the issuance of equity for crowdfunding is permitted for non-listed SMEs with less than seven years of business operations.
+Namely, a company can raise funds up to 3 billion won per year through crowdfunding.
+Also, online small-sized investment brokers are only allowed to advertise crowdfunding investments through their website.

 ii Crowd-lending and P2P lending

-iii Loans or financings on a secondary market
+iii Loans or financing on a secondary market

-If a right that is acquired through investment is deemed a security under the FSCMA owing to the possibility of transfer, risk of loss of principal, etc., the issuer of such bond and the broker business must obtain financial investment business licences in accordance with the FSMCA and will be strictly regulated with regards to issuance and distribution of securities.
-Therefore, caution needs to be exercised to prevent being deemed a security.
+If a loan claim that is acquired through investment is deemed a security under the FSCMA – for example because of transferability – the issuer of such security (i.e., loan claims) and the broker must obtain financial investment business licences pursuant to the FSMCA and will be strictly regulated with regard to the issuance and distribution of such securities.

 Cryptocurrencies, initial coin offerings (ICO) and security tokens